cgassman/cgassman.github.io/_posts/2017-07-31-d3-first-example.md

 date: 2017-07-31
 ---

 Example to use a parallel plot for the houseprices example.
-[Code to this blog]() write code in VisualStudio.
-Run a python http server from the directory where the html is. open google chrome and go to localhost:8000. call html page. open google chrome dev tools to debug, change etc. as soon as happy enter code into VisualStudio and save.
+[Visualization to this blog](https://cgassman.github.io/projects/project_sites/house_prices_project/houseprices_2.html) as well as [Code to this blog](https://github.com/cgassman/cgassman.github.io/blob/master/projects/project_sites/house_prices_project/houseprices_2.html). write code in VisualStudio.
+Run a python http server from the directory where the html is (e.g. if Python 3 is installed: python3 -m http.server.
+Open google chrome and go to localhost:8000. call html page. open google chrome dev tools to debug, change etc. as soon as happy enter code into VisualStudio and save.
 Refresh google chrome.

 D3.js - key learnings
 - data has always to be transferred to the user.